larbi67/JavaScript-IPv4-Subnet-Calculator-with-CIDR-Notation/README.md

 - **Author:** Larbi OUIYZME
 - **Version:** 1.0

+## Additional Resources

+For more details, please refer to the [full article : Understanding Subnetting and CIDR Notation: A Practical Guide](https://medium.com/@larbi-ouiyzme/understanding-subnetting-and-cidr-notation-a-practical-guide-7c9c44d2c883).

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 See the [LICENSE](LICENSE) file for details.